awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/FILTER2D_Lab.md

 ### Overview of source code files used in this example

-1. list contents in the  **src** directory in terminal.
+1. List contents of the **src** directory.

     ```bash
-    ls -lrt src/
+    ls -la src/
     ```

-The project is comprised of two directories:
+1. The project is comprised of two directories:
 	* **host** contains the code for the host application running on the CPU.
 	* **kernel** contains the code for the kernel (custom accelerator) running on the FPGA.